vinaya-class/vinaya-class.github.io/src/10-misc-1.md

 False tale-bearing is Pc 1.

-Not an offence: informing the abbot about a difficult situation, hoping for a good outcome, not for causing a rift.
+Not an offense: informing the abbot about a difficult situation, hoping for a good outcome, not for causing a rift.

 ## Pc 46, Visiting families without informing